When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 How We Tested?

-Working together with the FixThePhoto team, I tested each video and photo collage app on my personal videos at first from different devices.
-We installed them on different phones to check whether they delivered seamless performance on both iOS and Android.
+Working together with the FixThePhoto team, I tested each video and photo collage app.
+We installed them on different devices to check whether they delivered seamless performance on both iOS and Android.
 We wanted to discover apps that supported intuitive editing, high-quality exports, and a lot of features.

 To test and rate each app, we used them to create video collages using images, videos, and music.
 We compared their customization options and transition effects.
 Besides, we checked whether their frame layouts were easy to customize.
 On this list, you will find apps that support seamless editing and are easy to use.